MultiModalUserInterfaces2020/MMI2020-chrome-extension/README.md

 This repository contains the code for the mini project developed during the course [Multimodal User Interfaces](https://mcs.unibnf.ch/courses/multimodal-user-interfaces) 2020.

+## Available commands

+### Example action

+With the command `example`, you can download the first image on the currently opened browser tab.

+### Download an image

+With the commands `download` or `save`, you can download the image at the current mouse position.

 ## Enable the extension

 To enable the extension managed in this repository in your browser, follow the three steps in the [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted#manifest).
 Open the folder `src` as root of the extension.